-High Kraft Shredded Cheese and Borden Shredded Cheese are on this list because they contain starchy add-ins and are high in saturated fat.
-They also contain cellulose powder, potato starch and Natamycyin.
-If there was a Hate it!
+If there was a Hate It!
 Hate it! category, Velveeta Shreds would make it.
-Not only does it have starchy add-ins and is higher in carbs, it also contains 3 times more salt.
+Not only does this shredded cheese have starchy add-ins and is higher in carbs, it also contains 3x more sodium than most other brands.
 Other ingredients include modified food starch, potato starch, cellulose powder, as well as 3 grams of carbs.

 So next time your recipe calls for shredded cheese, you should opt for shredding your own or choosing a brand with low cellulose and no added carbs.

 Ready to change your diet for good?
 Our registered dietitians can help.
 Learn more.